Train BJJ Anywhere You Go

 Training While Traveling Shouldn't Be This Hard

-Drop-in policies are buried or nonexistent
+Drop-in policies are buried

 Does this gym accept drop-ins?
 Do you need to email ahead?
 Is there a mat fee?
 Most gym websites don't say.

-Schedules don't match your availability
+Schedules don't match your time

 You've got a 2-hour window between meetings.
 Good luck finding which gyms have classes at that exact time.